NightFury300/assignment_kirana/README.md

 A service to process thousands of images collected from stores.

 ## Features
--The service receives the jobs with image URLs and store id.
-There can be multiple jobs with thousands of images each at a given time, a job can take few minutes to an hour to complete.
+- The service receives the jobs with image URLs and store id.There can be multiple jobs with thousands of images each at a given time, a job can take few minutes to an hour to complete.
 Using the API a user submits the job.

 - We process a job, the service downloads the images and calculates the perimeter 2* [Height+Width] of each image.
 After calculating the perimeter of the image we have a random sleep time of 0.1 to 0.4 secs (this is to imitate GPU processing).
 After this, we store the results at an image level.